 If suspicion remains after a negative urine test or of the Urine MPS Test or Gene Panel Test are positive, the diagnosis should be confirmed with a blood enzyme panel.

 A blood enzyme assay is considered the most-credible diagnostic tool in testing for Sanfilippo Syndrome because it detects whether or not one of the enzymes in the cellular pathway that breaks down heparan sulfate is missing (the functional cause of Sanfilippo Syndrome), providing a definitive answer.

 This test requires a blood draw.
 Usually from the arm.

 Sanfilippo Syndrome is currently not included on any state’s newborn screening public health program.
-However, a supplemental screening services are available that you can order.
+However, supplemental screening tools are available.